mlanett/redis-lock/README.md

 This gem implements a pessimistic lock using Redis.
 It correctly handles timeouts and vanishing lock owners (such as machine failures)

+This uses setnx, but not the setnx algorithm described in the redis cookbook, which is not robust.

 ## Installation

 Add this line to your application's Gemfile: